 Prior to her return to Franklin Pierce, President Mooney enjoyed a rewarding career as a psychology professor and academic administrator at St. Lawrence University in Canton, New York.
 During her twenty-year tenure, she was the associate dean for faculty affairs, the founding director of the Center for Teaching and Learning, and the special assistant to the president for assessment.

 President Mooney holds her Ph.D. in Social Psychology from the University of New Hampshire, and received her Bachelor of Arts in Psychology and English, from Franklin Pierce College, magna cum laude.

 Visionary leadership for the Monadnock region and beyond

 President Mooney embraces the ideal of an education that builds “civic professionalism” through the intersection of formal knowledge, practical skills and commitment to the common good.
 Through classroom learning, work experience and mentoring, students gain a sense of individual identity and community connection.

 President Mooney works tirelessly to establish Franklin Pierce as a key player in the New Hampshire economy.
-By building bridges with civic and statewide leaders,
+By building bridges with civic and statewide leaders, businesses, municipalities,

 With strong support for the growing Franklin Pierce programs outside New Hampshire in Arizona, President Mooney is open to innovative models of growth and delivery of higher education that will position students for success wherever their paths lead them as alumni.